-*The processing procedure is as follows: PET raw materials are dehumidified and dried. > The raw materials are melted and injected into the preform mold through the injection nozzle. > The molten PET materials are cooled to 120 degree Celsius in the preform mold. > The hot preform is then placed in the bottle mold to begin the Dual Axis Stretch Blow Molding.
+*The processing procedure is as follows: PET raw materials are dehumidified and dried. > The raw materials are melted and injected into the preform mold through the injection nozzle. > The molten PET materials are cooled to 120 degrees Celsius in the preform mold. > The hot preform is then placed in the bottle mold to begin the Dual Axis Stretch Blow Molding.

-*The processing procedure is as follows: PET raw materials are dehumidified and dried. > The Injection Machine is used to inject the molten materials into the preform mold. > The PET preform formed is allowed to cool down to room temperature. > The preform is processed by a finishing machine before delivered to the Stretch Blow Molding Machine for heating and Dual Axis Stretch Blow Molding.
+*The processing procedure is as follows: PET raw materials are dehumidified and dried. > The Injection Machine is used to inject the molten materials into the preform mold. > The PET preform formed is allowed to cool down to room temperature. > The preform is processed by a finishing machine before being delivered to the Stretch Blow Molding Machine for heating and Dual Axis Stretch Blow Molding.

-Note: The “Dual Axis Stretch Blow Molding” refers to the use of extendable rod for vertical extensions and high-pressure air for lateral extensions.
+Note: The “Dual Axis Stretch Blow Molding” refers to the use of an extendable rod for vertical extensions and high-pressure air for lateral extensions.

 Scope of Application

 As the injected preform and blown bottle are in the same machine, the opening of the preform is enclosed in the opening board during temperature adjustment and blow molding, and there will be no contact or collision with foreign objects during the preform transportation, therefore the appearance of the bottle can maintain a glossy, intact, and unblemished surface.
-It is suitable for the production of elegant, high-priced blow molded containers with varying openings, such as cosmetics containers, and perfumes.
+It is suitable for the production of elegant, high-priced blow-molded containers with varying openings, such as cosmetics containers, and perfumes.
 If the injection nozzle is replaced, the machine can produce bottles of different materials such as PET, PP, HDPE, PC, and PEN.

-As it is harder to conduct quality inspections on the bottle preform before blow molding, therefore the operators must possess both injection knowledge and blow molding expertise to determine accurately if the defects are caused during the injection or blow molding processes.
+One-Stage Method:As it is harder to conduct quality inspections on the bottle preform before blow molding, therefore the operators must possess both injection knowledge and blow molding expertise to determine accurately if the defects are caused during the injection or blow molding processes.
 The method requires more peripheral equipment for both injection and blow molding, is easily affected by the climate, and requires more area for bottle storage.

 As the injection and blow molding steps are separate, the bottle preform will be stored, transported, and aligned before blow molding, the surface of the preform might have scratched due to collision that would remain visible after blow molding.
-The large differences between the internal and external temperatures during re-heating will limit the scope of the blow molding, causing difficulties in producing flat bottles, square bottles or bottles with handles.
+The large differences between the internal and external temperatures during re-heating will limit the scope of the blow molding, causing difficulties in producing flat bottles, square bottles, or bottles with handles.
 Limited by the finishing machine and blow-molding machine, the bottle can only be blown with a complete surface.
 It is not suitable for bottles that have specific bottle cap positions.